Issa Ibrahim

-New York City
+New York City, NY

 I would not have survived life's traumas without art.
 Working creatively allows me to do my own art, music and literary therapy on myself.

-Issa Ibrahim is a creative Renaissance man born in Jamaica Queens, New York.
+Issa Ibrahim (he/him/his) is a creative Renaissance man born in Jamaica Queens, New York.
 He is the author of the memoir, The Hospital Always Wins, published by Chicago Review Press in 2016 as well as the award-winning filmmaker of Patient’s Rites, an autobiographical musical documentary.
 His story and work has been featured on German Public Television, an HBO documentary, and NPR.
 After reclaiming his life from the “jaws of absolute defeat,” as described in his memoir and documentary, Issa has found meaning and purpose as an artist, musician, author, advocate, activist and 25 year artist-in-residence at Creedmoor Psychiatric Center’s Living Museum.

 It was discovered early on that Issa had a gift for rendering, which was nurtured by boundless creative influences from his mother, an artist, and father, a musician.
 Growing up in the vibrant, bustling world of Queens and New York City, he notes that his visual style was heavily influenced by the explosion of color and innovative graphic design of the 1960s.
 Saturday morning television (most notably the work of Chuck Jones) and the daring covers and “splash pages” of superhero driven comic books also had an undeniable imprint on his artistic soul.